-- (a) All Government personnel concerned with the activities listed in subparagraphs (a)(1) through (a)(4) of this section shall follow the regulations in Part 47 as applicable: - (1) Acquisition of supplies. - (2) Acquisition of transportation and transportation-related services. - (3) Transportation assistance and traffic management. - (4) The making and administration of contracts under which payments are made from Government funds for- - (i) The transportation of supplies; - (ii) Transportation-related services; or - (iii) Transportation of contractor personnel and their personal belongings. - (b) Subpart 42.14, Traffic and Transportation Management, shall be used for administering transportation contracts, transportation-related contracts, and those portions of supply and other contracts that involve transportation.
+- (a) All Government personnel concerned with the activities listed in subparagraphs (1) through (4) below shall follow the regulations in Part 47 as applicable: - (1) Acquisition of supplies. - (2) Acquisition of transportation and transportation-related services. - (3) Transportation assistance and traffic management. - (4) The making and administration of contracts under which payments are made from Government funds for (i) the transportation of supplies, (ii) transportation-related services, or (iii) transportation of contractor personnel and their personal belongings. - (b) Subpart 42.14, Traffic and Transportation Management, shall be used for administering transportation contracts, transportation-related contracts, and those portions of supply and other contracts that involve transportation.

-Subpart 47.1-General
+SUBPART 47.1-GENERAL